IMPD searching for suspects after woman shot, carjacked at gas station

 IMPD is now looking for the woman’s car, a silver Honda Accord with Indiana license plate TFC246.

-Anyone who sees the car or suspects was asked to contact IMPD immediately.
+Anyone with information was asked to contact the IMPD Aggravated Assault Office at 317-327-3475.